How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 In the end, stock music is a numbers game.

 The more tracks you have, the better your chances of making sales.
+And the more you upload, the more you stay ahead of the competition.

 If you want to learn the technical side of composing, recording, and mixing stock music, I highly recommend you to follow Daniel Carrizalez on his YouTube channel and listen to his Stock Music Licensing Podcast.

 And since you’re thinking about composing stock music, why not start a blog or website to showcase your talent?
 We rely too much on music libraries that we sometimes forget we can sell our tracks on our own website.
-But for that, you need a reliable web hosting service.

-Please let me know if you found this article valuable in the comment section below.
+Let me know if you found this article valuable in the comment section below.
 If not, let me know anyway.

 I believe there’s no problem because Distrokid doesn’t license your music, it only distributes it.
 I know many Audiojungle authors who are on Spotify and iTunes.
 But if you’re registering you tracks with Content ID, you can’t opt in for YouTube monetization in Distrokid, as you already have it.
 I know this topic is a bit confusing.
 Check this article on Audiojungle, it will clear your doubts.